AugustoFinotti/Python/README.md

 # Python Repository

-## exercises, some programs and projects
+## exercises, some programs and projects, for everyone